 There are quite a few legends surrounding robins and their relation to Christmas and winter as a whole.
 For example, have you ever wondered why we see depictions of robins on everything from cards and wrapping paper, to Christmas jumpers and biscuit tins?
 The first legend takes us back to Victorian times, where the tradition of sending Christmas cards started.
 Royal Mail postmen, who wore bright red uniforms, delivered these cards.
 This earned them the nickname of ‘robin’ or ‘redbreast’.
 Artists usually illustrated Christmas cards with pictures relating to the delivery of letters, such as post-boxes or the postmen known as ‘robins’, and eventually started drawing the familiar little brown and red bird delivering letters instead of the postmen.
 This trend caught on and became very popular, and continues to this day, with many robin-themed items being seen on supermarket shelves during the festive period.

-Before the Victorian associations of robins with Christmas however, they already had quite a strong link with the traditional Christmas story and Christianity.
+But before the Victorian associations of robins with Christmas however, there was already quite a strong link with the traditional Christmas story and Christianity.
 In one tale, it is said that when Mary was giving birth to baby Jesus in the stable, she noticed that the fire that they had lit to stay warm and comfortable was in danger of going out.
 Suddenly, a small brown bird appeared and started flapping its wings in front of the fire, causing it to roar back to life.
 However, as the bird flew around tending to the fire, a stray ember made its way towards the bird, scorching its breast bright red.
 Seeing this, Mary declared that the red breast was a sign of the bird’s kind heart, which would pass on to its descendants to wear proudly forevermore.

 The last tale links back to old Celtic-based traditions and tells of the feud between the Holly King of Winter (a wren) and the Oak King of Summer (a robin).
 The story tells of the Holly King being driven away and having his place taken by the Oak King on the Winter Solstice.
 However, on the Summer Solstice, the Holly King gets his revenge, and takes the place of the Oak King.
 This is said to happen every year to represent the changing of the seasons.
-While this does not have specific links to Christmas itself, it is an interesting tale, which seems to allude as to why we see more robins during the winter months.
+While this does not have specific links to Christmas itself, it is an interesting tale, which seems to allude to why we see more robins during the winter months.

 If you have robins that visit your garden regularly, why not put out some food for them?
-Mealworms, seeds and suet are all firm favourites of robins, and will go a long way towards keeping them well fed and healthy during the cold winter months.
+Mealworms, seeds and suet are all firm favourites and will go a long way towards keeping them well fed and healthy during the cold winter months.
 In addition, if you have bird baths in your garden, keeping them ice-free and accessible would definitely help to keep any visiting birds happy this winter.

 Visitor Centre Assistant